Pre-tour cartoons of Wilde as aesthetic, and even in this case androgynous, helped to established a curiosity to see him.

 A fragment of Wilde's manuscript notes for his first lecture: The English Renaissance.

-Where Oscar Wilde gave his first lecture in America.
+The concert hall where Oscar Wilde gave his first lecture in America.

 Early drawing and bas-relief made of Wilde while he was in New York, in January 1882.